2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/entity-query.md

 In addition to these settings, you also have the [basic entity settings](xref:Basics.Data.Fields.Entity) which enhance the features you are using here.

+## Cascading Dropdowns

+Dropdown-Fields can be cascaded - so that a selection on one dropdown changes the list of possible items on another dropdown.
+You'll have to work with the Parameters to get this to fly.
+S

 ## Important Notes

 Note that this stores [item-relationships](xref:Basics.Data.Fields.Entity) so you can only use it to select items which exist in the 2sxc/EAV database.
 You cannot use it to select items provided from non-entity sources, like Sql-data or File-lists.
 To select such data, you'll need the [String-Dropdown-Query](xref:Basics.Data.Fields.String-Dropdown-Query) instead.

 ## History